 How Much Are Gold IRA Fees?

 For investors who want to avoid market volatility and inflation (1), the gold market is a safe bet.
 Gold investments in Individual Retirement Accounts are popular (IRA).
 An IRA or Gold IRA allows investors to keep physical platinum, silver, gold or palladium in the form of coins or bars in the retirement plan.
-But, as with any other investments, Gold IRAs are accompanied with costs that could affect the overall performance for this strategy of investing.
+But, as with any other investments, Gold IRAs come with costs that could affect the overall performance for this strategy of investing.
 In this article, we’ll dive into the different fees that come with Gold IRAs.
 We’ll also provide an extensive guide for you to understand all those costs.

 Gold IRA Fees

 Setup Fees: The initial cost you’ll be faced with when establishing an Gold IRA is the setup cost.
 The one-time fee is usually paid by the custodian institution which is a financial institution that is accountable for the administration and maintenance of the IRA.
 Costs for setup can vary dependent on the provider and can range from $50 to 300 or even more.
 Certain custodians might reduce the cost of setup for large initial investments.
 Hence, it’s crucial to shop around and look at different providers to get the best price.

 Annual maintenance fees: Gold IRA custodians charge annual maintenance fees to pay for the cost of managing and maintaining your account.
 They can be a result of records, reporting as well as other administrative duties.
 The cost for maintenance fees per year will vary, usually being between $50 and $300.
 Certain providers provide tiered pricing that charge dependent on the value of your account, whereas others might offer a flat fee regardless of the size of your account.